lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

  - Quoting to customer becomes extremely difficult for the Sales personal as they don't have system to compute breakups on the material, labour and other costs to arrive at the profit margins.

 ### Solution
 LMNAs provide comprehensive ERP(LERP) solutions to various industries.
 LERP has inbuilt module exclusively for the CRM process.
-Most of the current customer pain areas were addressed by LERP CRM ca
+Most of the current customer pain areas were addressed by LERP CRM capabilities Out Of The Box.
-Custom Pre-Sales Enquiry and Offer management to optimise the offer margin based on Bill Of Material, labor and other operational costs.
+We have Custom Pre-Sales Enquiry and Offer management to optimise the offer margin based on Bill Of Material, labor and other operational costs.

 Sales projection based on pre-sales workflow.
 Plan delivery based on order backlogs.